 family work, foster & adoption

 We know that families are critically important, both in child rearing and across the lifespan.
 How do we take care of the health of our family system and minimize the impact of mental disorders?
-The answer is complex, but I will work with you to help you and your family feel healthy and strong.
-I work with an attachment lens and work with children and families of all kinds.
-I welcome children, adults, and families of adoption, with autism, developmental disabilities, and/or physical disabilities, children who are in the foster system, families who adopt, the justice system, or in blended families.
+The answer is complex, but we will work with you to help you and your family feel healthy and strong.
+We work with an attachment lens and work with children and families of all kinds.
+We welcome children, adults, and families of adoption, with autism, developmental disabilities, and/or physical disabilities, children who are in the foster system, families who adopt, the justice system, or in blended families.